LutzEmbeddedTec/RPI-PICO-I2C-LCD/README.md

 Requirements:
 - 3.3 - 5V level translator.
 This is crucial to encure the lcd recieves the commands properly.
 I recommend this: https://www.adafruit.com/product/757 (Must be Bi-Directional)
+- or use 2k2 Ohm resistor in SDA, SCL line.
+But without warranty.
 - PCF8574 I2C LCD backpack.
 (These are common to find)

 Functions / Usage: